Jayjaynoplays/express-mongoose-boilerplate/README.md

-# THIS IS API FOR DSC BLOG
+# THIS IS TEMPLATE RESTFUL API FOR MONGOOSE

 ## Setup
 ### Environment